-When deciding to negotiate a settlement, your biggest priorities will be to prepare for the negotiation, and present facts and legal support of your claim.
+When negotiating a settlement, your biggest priorities will be preparing for the negotiation and presenting facts and legal support of your claim.
 If the disputing parties can settle on an agreement based on the facts, the matter has a better chance of being reconciled.
-If your try to resolve a claim without taking the proper amount of time to establish and support your facts, it will hinder your chances of reaching an agreement.
+If you try to resolve a claim without taking the proper amount of time to establish and support your facts, it will hinder your chances of reaching an agreement.

 2. Compose A Compelling Claim Document

 A well-prepared claim document will show your opposing party that you are ready and willing to pursue your claim.
 If for some reason your claim settlement negotiations fail, the claim document will also give you a good place to start if you decide to pursue litigation or arbitration.